Kaitlin Dunn Troutman

 Acquired by the IAB Tech Lab in 2018, DigiTrust is a non-profit, industry-wide collaboration of ad tech platforms and premium publishers.
 The DigiTrust solution creates a randomly-generated user token, stored within a cookie, which can be utilized by its members.
 With the deprecation of the third party cookie, DigiTrust has announced that it will continue to run for as long as third party cookies exist, but is not planning on developing an alternative solution.
 Their focus will shift towards working with groups such as W3C to come up with privacy standards that support an open web and consumer privacy.

 Advertising ID Consortium

 Founded in 2017, The Ad ID Consortium is comprised of supply-side and demand-side platforms, and in 2018 expanded its membership to marketers and publishers.
 They aim to deliver an open and standardized pool for cookie and device IDs.
-The consortium has been impacted by competitive concerns, losing members such as Mediamath and AppNexus.
-Despite these setbacks, the group has pushed forward and added new members such as dataxu.
-In late 2018, LiveRamp, dataxu and Index Exchange launched a proof of concept solution that placed IdentityLink directly in the bidstream, eliminating cookie syncs between the three parties.
+So far, the Advertising ID Consortium has not made a statement on its future plans.

 The Road Ahead